 1. Check if Apple’s iMessage server is down.

 3. Make sure Messages is set up correctly.
 Check you’re set to send and receive iMessages by going to Settings > Messages and checking that iMessage is turned on.
-Also, check that your phone is set up correctly to receive iMessages: go to Settings > Messages again and check the addresses and mobile number you have listed in Send & Receive.
+Also, check that your phone is set up correctly to receive iMessages: go to Settings > Messages again and check the addresses and mobile numbers you have listed in Send & Receive.

 4. Turn iMessage off and on again and restart Messages.